alexa/ask-sdk-controls/doc/userGuide.md

 node src/build_interaction_model.js
 ```

-If you wish to launch the builder script in vscode, see the `ide/` folder for an example
+If you wish to launch the builder script in VS Code, see the `ide/` folder for an example
 launch.json file with suitable targets.

-# 3. Exploring the HelloWorld (Controls) skill
+# 3. Exploring the Hello World (Controls) skill

 The _Hello World (Controls)_ skill is a minimal skill that uses the Controls Framework,
 written in JavaScript.
 In response to a `LaunchRequest` it says hello and then closes the
 session.
-See the "Getting Started" section for details on how to create a local copy of
+See the "[Getting Started](#2-getting-started)" section for details on how to create a local copy of
 the Hello World skill.

 ## 3.1.
 Code overview